 Dew ponds

-Restoration work was started for both these ponds by the Stoke Park Community Group.
-Over a thousand hours of work went into restoring the pale plantation pond, which was completed in October 2023.
-The restoration work for the newt pond, which began in 2023, is still ongoing, and recently the Stoke Park restoration community group was awarded funding from the Bristol Avon catchment partnership to continue restoration of the pond.
+Restoration work was started for both of these ponds by the Stoke Park Community Group.
+Over a thousand hours of work went into restoring the Pale Plantation Pond, which was completed in October 2023.
+The restoration work for the Newt Pond, which began in 2023, is still ongoing.
+The Stoke Park Community Group was recently awarded funding from the Bristol Avon Catchment Partnership to continue restoration of the pond.

 An elevated view of Stoke Park Estate on the northern side of the M32 motorway in East Bristol